-Jennifer Fitzgerald, Francois de Lame and Policygenius have raised more than $161 million, including $100 million in January 2020.
+Jennifer Fitzgerald, Francois de Lame and Policygenius have raised $268 million as of May 2022, including $125 million in March 2022 alone.
 That makes it the most well-funded direct-to-consumer insurance startup ever.

 The company calls itself a marketplace or online broker.
 I’d describe it as a place where consumers can price shop.

 Policygenius partners with insurance companies but doesn’t underwrite policies.
 It is to the insurance industry as Expedia is to the travel industry.

 Policygenius offers customers a range of price quotes through a relatively well-designed, easy-to-use online tool.

 It also employs a team of independent, licensed to help you figure out which life insurance option is right for you — or whether you need it at all.

 Though the agents don’t draw commissions, the company does earn commissions from insurance companies if you buy a policy through its website or app.
 But federal regulations ensure you won’t pay extra if you buy life insurance through Policygenius rather than straight from the carrier.

 Unless you choose Policygenius’ relatively new accelerated underwriting product, the purchasing process will take days or weeks.
 The company says that’s natural when you’re making a decades-long financial decision that could cost tens of thousands of dollars.
 But there are much faster options in the digital marketplace.